Mapping a Network Drive

 Overview

-Texas A&M network drives SHOULD NOT be mapped to personal computers or devices which are not controlled, managed, and updated by a Texas A&M University Technology Services group or a departmental IT organization (ex: Engineering IT).
+Texas A&M network drives SHOULD NOT be mapped to personal computers or devices that are not controlled, managed, and updated by a Texas A&M University Technology Services group or a departmental IT organization (ex: Engineering IT).
 These IT groups can verify that all necessary and required security updates, antivirus, and malware protections are properly maintained on the machines they manage.
 Mapping a network drive onto a machine not managed by the university exposes these drives, the data on them, and potentially the other users of those drives to unnecessary security risks.

 If you need access to a Texas A&M network drive from a personal computer or device, use Remote Desktop (RDP) to connect to your on-campus workstation.
 If you need RDP access, contact your departmental IT group.